 There are also many kinds of negative experiences not currently counted by the ACE questionnaire, such as types of systemic oppression (for example, racism), poverty, and living with a chronic or debilitating illness as a child.

 Beyond that, the ACE test doesn’t place negative childhood experiences in context with positive ones.
-Despite exposure to trauma, public health research has shown that access to supportive social relationships and communities can have a lasting positive impact on mental and physical health.
+Despite exposure to trauma,

 I consider myself well-adjusted, despite my difficult childhood.
 I grew up fairly isolated and didn’t really have a community outside of my family.
 What I did have, though, was a great grandmother who cared an awful lot about me.
 Katie Mae passed away when I was 11 from complications of multiple sclerosis.
 Up until that point, though, she was my person.

 Long before I became ill with a variety of chronic health conditions, Katie Mae was always the one person in my family I looked forward to seeing.
 When I did get sick, it was like we both understood each other on a level that no one else could understand.
 She encouraged my growth, provided me with a relatively safe space, and fostered a lifelong passion for learning that continues to help me today.

 In spite of the challenges I face, without my great grandmother I have no doubt that how I see and experience the world would be a lot different — and much more negative.